Monique F. Leroux: Career

-She is Chair of the Industrial Strategy Council (Canada) and Vice-Chair of Fiera Management Inc. She is a strategic advisor to Fiera Capital and was appointed Canadian Vice-Chair of the Trilateral Commission.
-She has also chaired the Government of Quebec's Advisory Council on the Economy and Innovation, the Board of Directors of Investissement Québec, the working committee on the status of Montreal as a metropolis and was a member of the Canadian-American Council for the Advancement of Women Entrepreneurs.
+She was chair of the Industrial Strategy Council (Canada) and vice-chair of Fiera Management Inc. She is a Senior Advisor for TENEO and she acted as a strategic advisor to Fiera Capital from 2017 to 2023 and was appointed Canadian vice-chair of the Trilateral Commission.
+She has also chaired the Government of Quebec's Advisory Council on the Economy and Innovation, the board of directors of Investissement Québec, the working committee on the status of Montreal as a metropolis and was a member of the Canadian-American Council for the Advancement of Women Entrepreneurs.

 She devotes her time to several non-profit organizations and has a particular interest in education and youth.
-She is Vice-Chair of the Board of the Montreal Symphony Orchestra and Chair of the Governance Committee of the Université de Sherbrooke.
-She has served as chair of the Board of Governors of the Société des célébrations du 375e anniversaire de Montréal.
-She has been a member of the Board and executive committee of the Rideau Hall Foundation since 2015, as well as a member of the Advisory Committee of the Order of Canada for the Governor-General of Canada.
+She is vice-chair of the board of the Montreal Symphony Orchestra and chair of the board of the Université de Sherbrooke, the Conservatoire de musique et d'art dramatique du Québec and chair of the Advisory Committee of The Neuro (Montreal Neurological Institute-Hospital).
+She has served as chair of the board of governors of the Société des célébrations du 375e anniversaire de Montréal.
+She has been a member of the board and executive committee of the Rideau Hall Foundation since 2015, as well as a member of the advisory committee of the Order of Canada for the Governor-General of Canada.
 She also co-chaired the annual campaign of Centraide of Greater Montreal in 2014 and chaired the Canada Summer Games in Sherbrooke in 2013.